MEET THE VETERANS

 SGT NICHOLE ALRED (ARMY)

-Nichole is a proud southerner.
-She served 6 years in the Army as a mechanic, including one tour in Kuwait and two in Iraq.
-Nicole joined the army as a single mother in an effort to give her son a better life.
-She and her mother share a very special relationship, her mother was her biggest supporter throughout her service and through the Ms. Veteran America competition.
-Today she lives in Alabama with her husband, her son and two dogs.
+Nichole served 6 years in the Army as a mechanic, including one tour in Kuwait and two in Iraq.
+Nichole joined the Army as a single mother in an effort to give her son a better life.
+She and her mother share a very special relationship, with her mother being her biggest supporter throughout her service and through the Ms. Veteran America competition.
+Today she lives in Alabama with her husband.
 She is going to school and loves riding her Harley.

 MA1 HOPE GARCIA (NAVY)